techandsoftware/teletext/README.md

 Display the content in the strings.
 Array of up to 25 elements.
 Each element is a string up to 40 characters.
 This is used to set the contents of the whole screen.

+Display attributes such as text or graphic colour, flashing and other features are set with control codes defined by ETSI EN 300 706.
+These can be embedded directly in the strings or are exposed via an Attribtes class to generate them.
+See the section below.

 ## setRow(rowNum, string)

 Display the string on the row number.
 The string is up to 40 characters.